INFOGRAPHIC | Projected Impact Analysis: G2211 Add-On Code

 Need Help Navigating These Challenges?

 SullivanCotter has years of experience helping not-for-profit health care organizations navigate regulatory changes such as these.
-We can help your organization to address the DOL’s proposed ruling by assisting with:
+We can help your organization address the DOL changes by assisting with:

 • Job Description and/or Job Duty Review to assess consistency of FLSA classification across similar titles.
 1

-• Pay Structure and Practice Review to ensure compliance with the new minimum salary thresholds.
+• Pay Structure and Practice Review to ensure compliance with the new minimum salary threshold.

 • Detailed Cost Modeling to meet an organization’s budgetary needs while addressing any resulting pay compression.